-We have now taken Robert to HOST three times (as of June 2020) and seen gains each time.
+We have now taken Robert to HOST three times and seen gains each time.
 The common advice is that the period of greatest change is approximately four months after transfusion with the gains plateauing at approximately six months after transfusion.
 However, we have seen immediate gains each time we’ve gone to HOST followed by a period of intense improvement at four months after transfusion.

 Finally, and in contrast to the regulatory and cost burdens associated with stem cell therapy in the US, one of HOST’s stated goals in developing their minimally manipulated protocol is that it can be done using a relatively simple lab.
 This allows the healing power of stem cells to be used throughout the world, including developing countries.